alreich/abstract_algebra/docs/00_definitions.rst

-The **center** of an algebra is usually defined for Groups, however since the definition only requires a set and a binary operation, it has been extended here to apply to Magmas, and so applies to all *SingleElementSetAlgebras*.
+The **center** of an algebra is usually defined for Groups, however since the definition only requires a set and a binary operation, it has been extended here to apply to Magmas, and so applies to all finite algebras.

 The **center** of a Magma is the subset of elements of the Magma that commute with every element in the Magma.